bmorris3/hipparchus/docs/hipparchus/tutorial.rst

 Cross correlation
 -----------------

-So we have a spectrum, and a template.
+So we have spectra, and a template.
 Now let's take the cross-correlation of the two!
 We define the cross-correlation function (CCF) for an observed spectrum :math:`x`, given a template spectrum evaluated at a specific velocity :math:`T(v)`,